mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

         4. Perform a [merge](#merging-origins) (local, stable, remote) of the `origins` property.
         5. Perform a [merge](#merging-tags) (local, stable, remote) of the `tags` property.
-        6. Difference and merge history entries, with local history entries more recent than remote history entries.
+        6. Perform a [merge](#merging-history] (local, stanle, remote) of the `history` array.
-        7. Prepend a history entry, using "working.entry" as the source state and "remote.entry" as the target state.
+        7. Prepend a history entry, using `working.entry` as the source state and `remote.entry` as the target state.
+        8. Prepend a history entry, using `working.entry` as the source state and `stable.entry` as the target state.
-        8. Set the `modified` property to the current date/time.
+        9. Set the `modified` property to the current date/time.

     4. The working item is applied to the "local" record in `pending` as follows: